Johnny-Knighten/a-star-search/README.md

 ## Implemented Search Problem

-Each of these state space search problems' have a demo implemented as a main method in their associated AStateNode extensions.
+Each of these state space search problems' have a demo implemented as a main method in their associated classes.

+Here is an example of constructing the necessary classes to perform a state space search - [link](https://github.com/JKnighten/a-star-search/wiki/Example:-Creating-An-State-Space-Search-Problem-For-A*).

 ### Three Puzzle